inspec/inspec-aws/docs/resources/aws_apigateway_account.md

 ## Parameters

-This resource does not require any required parameters.
+This resource does not require any mandatory parameters.

-For additional information, see the [AWS documentation on AWS API Gateway accounts.](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-apigateway-account.html).
+For additional information, see the [AWS documentation on the `AWS::ApiGateway::Account` resource](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-apigateway-account.html).

 ## Properties